JustinNew/GitHubNotes/README.md

 ### Create a branch

-[This](https://confluence.atlassian.com/bitbucket/branching-a-repository-223217999.html) is a goog link for insturction.
+[This](https://confluence.atlassian.com/bitbucket/branching-a-repository-223217999.html) is a good link for instructions.

 ```sh
 # Check branches